 Check if a Website or URL is safe using Online URL scanners

 There are several websites that can help you check if a website or web page is safe or not.
-These free online URL scanners will tell you if a website or a web page is safe:
+These free online URL scanners will tell you if a link is safe or not:

 - Google Safe Browsing Check